 Before you start

 Making Tax Digital (MTD) is a government initiative aiming to digitise the UK tax system.
 MTD for VAT requires all VAT-registered businesses to use MTD-compatible software to store business records digitally and send VAT returns to HMRC.

-You'll need to sign up for MTD for VAT and use FreeAgent’s MTD connection in order to file your VAT returns to HMRC using FreeAgent.
-Find out how to sign up and set up the connection.
+You'll need to use FreeAgent’s MTD connection in order to file your VAT returns to HMRC using FreeAgent.
+Find out how to set up the connection.